 If you can afford a company bookkeeper to take care of this along with everything else, they are worth the money.

 If not, remember HMRC is keen for you to get it right.
-If you ask them for advice or help, they are usually very willing to guide you through how the rules apply to you.
-Just make sure you have read the rules online so you are not asking them questions about something you could have looked up for yourself.
+If you ask them for advice or help, they’re usually very willing to guide you through how the rules apply to you.
+They’re also providing useful tools like the company fuel card tax calculator.
+Just make sure you’ve read the rules online so you’re not asking them questions about something you could have looked up for yourself.

 Having fuel cards can save your business money, do your driver fuel expenses claims automatically and make it a 30-second job to reclaim your fuel VAT.
 As a free comparison site, iCompario can find you offers on cards from all the big oil companies or multi-brand cards and deals with no minimum purchase or tie-in contracts.